-Part 2 LECTURES
+Part 2: LECTURES

-2.1 Lecture No 1: Navigating Planetary Boundaries: Our Blueprint for a Sustainable Future
+2.1.
+Lecture 1: Navigating Planetary Boundaries: Our Blueprint for a Sustainable Future

-Lecturer: Inna Khomenko, Odessa State Environmental University, Ukraine
+Lecturer: Inna Khomenko, Odessa State Environmental University (now Mecnikov's Odessa National University), Ukraine

 In the vast cosmos we call home, our planet Earth is a precious oasis teeming with life.
 But as inhabitants of this blue orb, we face a critical challenge: how do we maintain the delicate balance that sustains life as we know it?
 Enter the concept of Planetary Boundaries - a scientific framework that delineates the safe operating space for humanity within the bounds of our planet's capacity to support life.